 In comes Aurora Biomed’s VERSA 1100 SPE, an intuitively designed, fully automated SPE solution that addresses efficiency and productivity issues, without compromising quality or accuracy for low to medium throughput of samples up to 100ml.
 The VERSA 1100 automatically prepares filtration plates for researchers from start to finish, freeing up much-needed time to work on other equally important lab tasks.

-Institutions such as John Hopkins All Children’s Hospital (JHACH) have been using the VERSA 1100 SPE combined with Novum SLE plates for their metabolomics research.
+Our client from hospital’s core lab has been using the VERSA 1100 SPE combined with Phenomenex’s Impact™ Protein Precipitation Plates for their metabolomics research.
 With the automation it offers, patient samples are seamlessly prepared for GC/MS analysis every month in a shorter period of time, and with less manual involvement.
 Before using the VERSA 1100 the lab’s entire sample process was done manually, averaging a total of 6 hours to complete the entire workflow.
 Researchers manually performed: 1) Normalization of samples and extraction of equal volumes from each tube, 2) Randomization of sample layout and subsequent loading of tubes into corresponding spots, 3) Washing, elution, and standardization steps using the filter plate and pressure device, and 4) Transferring of collection plate for analysis.
 With the VERSA 1100, the entire workflow is automated and completed within 3-4 hours and up to 96 samples can be processed at the same time.

 Notably, this automation not only significantly frees up time that can be used to focus on other tasks, but it also minimizes human error commonly observed during the sample randomization step.
 Lab members can divert more of their time towards data analysis, grant writing, manuscript preparation, lab equipment upkeep, and other essential operational tasks.
-“We are saving time and efforts with the VERSA 1100 which we can spend on other tasks such as developing new assays. “says Dr. Roux from JHACH.
+“We are saving time and efforts with the VERSA 1100 which we can spend on other tasks such as developing new assays. “says our client.

 Simply put, through the automated sample processing solution that the VERSA 1100 SPE provides, researchers in the field of proteomics and metabolomics will be able to maximize throughput, reduce the risk of analyte loss, minimize human error, and produce accurate, high-quality results with minimal effort.